bazaarvoice/HostedUIResources/SEOIntegration/examples/java/README.md

 API Usage
 ---------

-There are two static methods that can be used to generate the Bazaarvoice content:
+There are two static methods and two instance methods in the BazaarvoiceDisplayHelper class that can be used to generate the Bazaarvoice content.
+The instance methods are as follows:

 ```java
 BazaarvoiceDisplayHelper.getBVContent(userAgent,